tom6931/PSSS/README.md

 # Metadata
 The NCBI has deposited metadata for SRA entries into AWS Athena, making it available to the bioinformatics community.
-You can read about this at https://www.ncbi.nlm.nih.gov/sra/docs/sra-athena/ and https://www.ncbi.nlm.nih.gov/sra/docs/sra-athena-examples/ (FIXME)
+You can read about this at https://www.ncbi.nlm.nih.gov/sra/docs/sra-athena/ and https://www.ncbi.nlm.nih.gov/sra/docs/sra-athena-examples/

-JGI contig metadata?
-(FIXME)

 # Obtaining the contigs for a SRA accessions